memeliciouss/viewport-doc/README.md

 ### A window into my world

 ##  Objective
-A playful, retro-themed web desktop inspired by **Windows 95** that serves as both a personal portfolio and a fun interactive experience.
-It mirrors how I think, build, and design — blending aesthetic nostalgia with modern web development.
+A playful, retro-themed web desktop inspired by Windows 95 that serves as both a fun website and a personal portfolio, mirroring how I think, build, and design.

-> The interface feels more like an operating system than a static page — playful, alive, and dynamic.
+Blending design and interactivity, making the website feel more like an operating system than a static page, playful and alive.

 ---